Alonso Family Dialogue Series

 Dialogue Across Difference

 These programs will also be hosted by the student organization Sustained Dialogue and will allow participants to engage with a contentious and often divisive topic.
 While debate sets up a dichotomous conversation between two sides, our hope is that dialogue will allow participants to actively listen, share and engage with their own and another perspective.
 We will select topics that will be announced closer to the date of each program.
-These will be hosted three times during Sustained Dialogue's meeting time (8-9:30 p.m.).
-The Spring 2018 dates are February 12 and April 9.
+These will be hosted three times during Sustained Dialogue's meeting time (8 - 9:30 p.m.).

 Is there a new program or topic you want to see offered through the Alonso Family Dialogue series?
 Be sure to contact us and we'll be happy to meet about it to come up with a plan.